 23) Let your class assess their own work or with a peer-partner.
 Letting them take responsibility is empowering and gives them pride in their learning.
-These genre ticklists can be used to encourage children to incorporate the different features of particular genres in their writing.
+Pobble's new pupil tools empower self and peer assessment.

 24) Videos can be a great way of psyching your class up to write.
 Short animations and clips can really hook the child in and give them a clear idea of the characters before beginning a piece of writing based on the clip.
 Find a few of our favourites here.

-25) Get your class involve in hot seating.
+25) Get your class involved in hot seating.
 The person on the chair could be a mystery character from a book and the others have to ask questions to discover their identity.
 Other variations could be to ask them how they felt about a certain situation they were involved in.
-E.g. how did Goldilocks feel after the event with the bears?
+E.g. How did Goldilocks feel after the event with the bears?

 26) Make your classroom more sensory.
 Can you play music based around your class topic or have certain lighting and props to match the theme?
 This is sure to get your class inspired.